karl3wm/shap/docs/compile_time_surfaces.md

 static_assert(validate_surface(sphere));
 ```

-This design enables users to define surfaces with natural mathematical syntax while leveraging the C++ type system and compile-time evaluation capabilities.
-The expression template approach allows for efficient composition of surface operations while maintaining the ability to perform compile-time validation and optimization.
+This design document explores potential compile-time surface evaluation capabilities.
+However, this functionality was deprioritized in favor of a simpler runtime implementation.